lgoyenec/geospatial_analytics_scl/README.md

 4. Health infrastructure includes hospitals, clinics, and more from [healthsites.io](https://healthsites.io/).

 5. Official data on social infrastructure shared by the countries in the region.
 The structure of these datasets varies across countries.
+For more details on official data, visit SCL Data Lake, resource [Healthcare Facilities](https://scldata.iadb.org/app/folder/BF7AF50E-3BC0-479D-9B51-79A1F692F0F5).

 6. Connectivty data from [Ookla's Open Data Initiative](https://github.com/teamookla/ookla-open-data)